xingyu-fu/xingyu-fu.github.io/index.md

 _Rejoice always, pray continually, give thanks in all circumstances._

+_For God gave us not a spirit of fearfulness; but of power and love and discipline._

 _Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me._

 * * *